top of page

 A diverse group of people from the Dawoodi Bohra community preparing and serving food at a large community event.
 Large serving platters and containers are visible, with attendees receiving smaller portions.

 The Dawoodi Bohra community sets a powerful example of mindful food consumption and responsible food distribution at community events.
-This initiative, focused on achieving zero food waste, has spread globally and serves as an inspiration for communities and individuals worldwide.
+This initiative, focused on achieving zero food waste, has spread globally and inspires communities and individuals worldwide.

 Food waste is a global epidemic.
 According to the Food and Agriculture Organization of the United Nations, one-third of all food produced globally is wasted, translating to a staggering 1.3 billion tons annually.
-This not only represents a tremendous loss of resources but also contributes to greenhouse gas emissions and environmental degradation.
+This represents a tremendous loss of resources and contributes to greenhouse gas emissions and environmental degradation.

 However, a beacon of hope shines brightly in the form of the Dawoodi Bohra community's inspiring initiative towards achieving zero food waste.

-Quit Plastic is proud to spotlight this innovative approach that started in Pune, India, and has since spread across the globe.
+Quit Plastic is proud to spotlight this innovative approach, which started in Pune, India, and has since spread worldwide.

 A Community United: The Pillars of Zero Food Waste